jazzschmidt/git-profile/reference.md

 ## Apply a Profile
-The `apply` subcommand copies all configurations of the given profile into the repositories local git configuration and allows the commits to pass the profile check.
+The `apply` subcommand copies all configurations of the given profile into the repository local git configuration and allows the commits to pass the profile check.

 ```bash